srobo/website/_posts/2013-04-16-jaws-meet-floors.md

 for claiming a row or column.

 The main mechanisms for transporting tokens were grabbing arms and suction cups.
 Many robots focused on getting tokens into the square right in front of them.
-Several tokens were succesfully placed on pedestals; team Gymnasium Markt Indersdorf, from Munich, managed to get four tokens onto seperate pedestals during one match.
+Several tokens were successfully placed on pedestals; team Gymnasium Markt Indersdorf, from Munich, managed to get four tokens onto separate pedestals during one match.
 Amongst the competing robots were a hovercraft, a cow, a stag beetle, WALL&middot;E and Superman.

 The final was a very close game, which ended with a three way tie.
 It was quickly decided that a tie breaker match had